 As the specimen age data sampling level decreased the age composition relative ISS also decreased (Figure 5).
 Some of the largest decreases in age composition ISS across the total age sub-sampling levels resulted for arrowtooth flounder and Pacific cod in each survey region evaluated, while the smallest decrease resulted for GOA walleye pollock (see Supplementary Material Figures S10–S12).
-The largest variability across the survey years in the relative ISS across age sub-sampling levels again resulted for Pacific cod, but also included AI Atka mackerel and walleye pollock across each survey area, with relatively small variability observed for the remaining stocks.
+The largest variability across the survey years in the relative ISS across age sub-sampling levels again resulted for Pacific cod, but also included AI Atka mackerel and walleye pollock across each survey area, with relatively low variability observed for the remaining stocks.
 Even though there were differences in the age composition relative ISS across the age sub-sampling levels evaluated, the trends across species types and survey regions were generally consistent, where gadids displayed the largest range in the decrease in relative ISS within each survey region (Figure 5).
 While the decrease in both length and age composition relative ISS was consistent as the sub-sampling level decreased, while the relative length composition ISS plateaued beyond around 150 lengths per haul, the relative age composition ISS did not replicate this plateau, but rather, continued to increase as the sub-sampling level increased.

 A notable result was that for all stocks evaluated, the decrease in age composition relative ISS was dampened when compared to the specimen age sub-sampling level collected (Figure 6).
 For example, a reduction to 25% of the specimen age sample data did not translate to an age composition relative ISS reduction to 25%, but rather resulted in a sub-sampled dataset age composition relative ISS of 30-40%; this was true at each age collection sub-sampling level evaluated.
 For rockfish and flatfish, the reduction in ISS compared to the reduction in specimen age samples were similar, both across stocks, survey regions, and sex categories.
 In comparison, for gadids and other (Atka mackerel), the reduction in age composition relative ISS compared to reduction in specimen age samples was further dampened, where the reduction in total age samples resulted in a proportionally smaller reduction in age composition ISS compared to rockfish and flatfish stocks (this can be seen by comparing the slopes in the linear model fits in Figure 6).
 Regardless, for all stocks and sex categories evaluated, the reduction in relative ISS was less than the reduction in the specimen age samples collected on the surveys.